 The California Supreme Court applied the U.S. Supreme Court decision in Crawford v Washington (2004) 541 US 36, 59, 124 S Ct 1354, and held that the jury was improperly asked to consider a deceased person’s confession for its truth in violation of the confrontation clause.
 People v Hopson (2017) 3 C5th 424, 431.
-See §19.9B.
+See §19.9A.

 The court in In re Auto.
 Antitrust Cases I & II (2016) 1 CA5th 127 found that meeting minutes were a “textbook example” of an adoptive admission; by engaging in the review and revision process, the party clearly manifested belief in the accuracy of the records.
 See §19.14.

 A trial court permitted lay opinion on the appearance of hay bales but properly excluded such testimony on where the bales came from because plaintiff could not show that her opinions on the appearance of hay bales had any rational basis.
 Osborne v Todd Farm Servs.
 (2016) 247 CA4th 43.
-See §§20.4.
+See §20.4.

 Unduly Prejudicial Evidence

 In People v Snyder (2016) 1 CA5th 622, defense counsel’s failure to specify at trial which exhibits should and should not have been admitted precluded the trial court from weighing the probative and prejudicial values of the exhibits.
 As a result, counsel forfeited his argument based on the existence of an evidentiary alternative.
-See §31.8, 31.17.
+See §§31.8, 31.17.

 If a party believes that the trial court misunderstands the nature of the theory on the evidence and thus cannot appreciate the potential for undue prejudice in admitting the evidence, that party must alert the trial court to this error in reasoning; the determination of whether the trial court abused its discretion is based on what the court was made aware of at the time it ruled on the motion.
 People v Fruits (2016) 247 CA4th 188.
 See §31.16.

-Evidence of prior misconduct involving domestic violence was improperly allowed to be used in a way that “was highly inflammatory and was not specifically relevant to the purpose for which the past incident of domestic violence was admitted.
+Evidence of prior misconduct involving domestic violence was improperly allowed to be used in a way that “was highly inflammatory and was not specifically relevant to the purpose for which the past incident of domestic violence was admitted.”
 See People v Disa (2016) 1 CA5th 654 in §32.7.

 Work Product Doctrine